-What happens after that is a meeting or series of meetings with the relevant client team and the stakeholders that will be impacted by decisions taken at that meeting.
+What happens after that is a meeting or series of meetings with the relevant client team and others who might be impacted by decisions taken at that meeting.
 The meetings themselves typically involve a lot of sticky notes, virtual or paper, flipcharts, whiteboards, energiser activities to keep the pace up and a variety of asks that unleash creativity and allow ideas to flow and synergies to emerge.
 It is all wrapped up at the end with a plan of action points that the client can take forward.

 The process and top level strategy we use to introduce or improve upon innovation within businesses are independent of sector.
 Whether the new product that a business wants to develop is a new way of buying houses or a new brand of clothing or an online platform to build a community of foodies or of maths teachers: it all starts with listening to why the client cares about the outcomes, what actual outcomes they are after, and then building the collaborative innovation intervention that will help them get there.
 At Collaborative Capacities, we ensure that the interventions speak directly to client context, and that the client leaves with short term, medium term and long term action points that they can implement to deliver the outcomes they are after.